privet-kitty/gb-disassembler/README.md

     nil ;ROM8 end
     nil ;ROM9 end
     nil ;ROMa end
-    ;....
+    ;...

     ;For every bank, you can point out data blocks as follows:
     ;BEGINNING_ADDRESS FINAL_ADDRESS+1 "TITLE OF THE BLOCK"
-    ;When you want to finish designating addresses for a bank, ;you must put nil and then you can go to the next bank.
+    ;When you want to finish listing data addresses for a bank, ;you have to put nil and then you can go to the next bank.
     ;If you write as above, the 4000h-40FFh of the bank 7 will be indicated as data.

     ;==data:Weapon Data==